ToruNiina/AWKesome/README.md

 __NOTE__: If you read a pdbfile that have no MODEL line, PDBReader stores the model in DATA[0,N,"foo"] and SIZE["MODEL"] become zero.
 Please be careful.

+### Matrix Operation
+AWKesome represents Matrix as pseudo-multidimentional array of numbers.
+About the same kind of functions as vector operation are supported.
+See lib/MatrixOperation.awk.

+### Jacobi Method
+Calculate the eigenvectors and eigenvalues of symmetric matrix.
+See lib/JacobiMethod.awk.

 ## Sample Scripts

-#### ContactMap
+### ContactMap
 ContactMap.awk outputs the contact map of a certain model in pdb file.

-    $ awk -f lib/PDBReader.awk -f lib/Trigonometric.awk -f lib/VectorOperation.awk -f src/ContactMap.awk -v threshold=6.5 -v pdbfile="hoge.pdb" -v model=1
+    $awk -f lib/PDBReader.awk -f lib/Trigonometric.awk -f lib/VectorOperation.awk \
+         -f src/ContactMap.awk -v threshold=6.5 -v pdbfile="hoge.pdb" -v model=1

-Here, threshold is the definition of contact.
+Here, _threshold_ is the definition of contact.
 If the distance of certain pair of particle is lesser than this value, the particles are considered as making pair.
-__pdbfile__ is the name of PDB file you want to analyze.
+_pdbfile_ is the name of PDB file you want to analyze.
-__model__ is an ID of the model you want to analize.
+_model_ is an ID of the model you want to analize.

 ## Testing